maximilianh/crisporWebsite/README.md

 If using SElinux, especially on Fedora/CentOS/RedHat, please switch it off or set it to permissive mode.

-Clone the repo into such a directory:
+Clone the repository into such a directory:

     cd /var/www/html/
     git clone https://github.com/maximilianh/crisporWebsite